Fiddle courses for

 course.
 Though we aim to motivate, lay solid foundations and teach

-effective practice, our main concern is that you have fun.
+effective practice, our main concern is that you have fun while you

 are held at our house, in a spacious music room with great acoustics